 Going camping gives one the opportunity to experience nature at first hand.
 You can study plants and wildlife, do some fishing, swimming, stand-up paddleboarding or canoeing and nature photography.
 Considering what types of camping are there to enjoy, there’s an option for every able-bodied person.

 New to camping?
-Here are some video tips to ensure your camping adventure is as comfortable as possible:
+Here are some video tips to ensure your adventure is as comfortable as possible:

 What Types of Camping Are There?
 Let’s see our options…